Jody-Ingram/Public-Repo/Windows-RDP-Disconnect-Alert/ReadMe.md

 ## Current Working Theory

-The issue appears to be an intermittent RDP transport/session-state problem between CyberArk PSM servers and Azure target VMs.
+The issue appears to be an intermittent RDP transport/session-state problem between RDP servers and Azure target VMs.

 The Windows events suggest the RDP transport breaks first, then the session disconnects.